- Our Curriculum

-We have the highest aspirations for our children and have a clear and ambitious vision for the school to ensure that each and every child is given the opportunity to flourish and excel through a united commitment to a creative and challenging curriculum.
+Staff at Heber have the highest aspirations for our children and have a clear and ambitious vision for the school to ensure that each and every child is given the opportunity to flourish and excel through a united commitment to a creative and challenging curriculum.
 We are committed to meeting the academic, social and emotional needs of all children, whatever their starting points as they progress through the school.
 Our aim is for pupils to have the knowledge and skills to be successful, independent and motivated learners in readiness for their next stage of education.
 We encourage our pupils to contribute positively to their local, national and global communities.
 Children are taught that their opinion matters and that their voices can be heard.
 They are encouraged to develop resilience, responsibility and thoughtfulness in all they do.

-We have developed our own topic based curriculum that enables children to learn in context.
+We have developed our own challenging and creative topic based curriculum that enables children to learn in context.
 They are inspired to learn through exciting, meaningful cross-curricular learning opportunities.

-Each unit of work starts with an immersion activity that is designed to capture children’s imagination about the learning ahead.
+Each unit of work starts with an immersion day that is designed to capture children’s imagination about the learning ahead.
 We encourage children to be curious in order to make learning relevant and purposeful.
 Regular educational visits, immersive topic days, visits from experts and members of the local community further enhance the learning experience and bring topics to life.
 Specialist Art, Music and PE teachers are employed at Heber to ensure the highest quality of teaching is taking place across the curriculum.
 These teachers plan lessons and projects that are linked, where possible to the topic in order to broaden children’s knowledge, skills and attitudes.
 Making meaningful links to Literacy and providing regular writing opportunities through the topic ensures that children’s reading and writing skills are continually developed throughout the school day.
 Children are encouraged to work collaboratively and to be reflective and adaptable learners.